Grandparent Permit

 How do I apply?

-The initial Grandparent permit application for the school year 2024-2025 is now closed.
+The initial Grandparent permit application for the school year 2025-2026 opens on Monday, March 3rd, 2025.

 Can the parent (instead of the grandparent) fill out the application form?
 Yes!
 As long as the grandparent signs the Grandparent Permit Residency Verification Affidavit.